How to Work with NEDCC to Obtain a Treatment Proposal

 NEDCC does not authenticate, appraise, date, or attribute historic and artistic works.
 If you wish to consider the market value of your object when deciding to invest in its conservation, please consult a professional appraiser.
 To find an appraiser, please visit the websites of either the Appraisers Association of America, the American Society of Appraisers, or the Antiquarian Booksellers' Association of America.

 Hand-carrying your object to NEDCC is preferable as it allows you to discuss your object with a conservator.
 However, shipping services are available.
 Please see information about Packing and Shipping.
 Curbside Service is now available for dropping off or picking up item.
 See the Curbside Service Procedures here.
+NEDCC offers courier services on a negotiated basis for clients in the northeast corridor of the US.

 A written step-by-step treatment proposal and cost estimate is provided for each object or, in some cases, each group of similar objects.
 The treatment that we propose is intended to stabilize and preserve your object.